Expanding Earth: Formation from a gas giant

 According to the hypothesis of J. Marvin Herndon (2005, 2013) the Earth originated in its protoplanetary stage from a Jupiter-like gas giant.
 During the development phases of the young Sun, which resembled those of a T Tauri star, the dense atmosphere of the gas giant was stripped off by infrared eruptions from the sun.
 The remnant was a rocky planet.
 Due to the loss of pressure from its atmosphere it would have begun a progressive decompression.
 Herndon regards the energy released due to the lack of compression as a primary energy source for geotectonic activity, to which some energy from radioactive decomposition processes was added.
 He terms the resulting changes in the course of Earth's history by the name of his theory Whole-Earth Decompression Dynamics.
 He considered seafloor spreading at divergent plate boundaries as an effect of it.
 In his opinion mantle convection as used as a concept in the theory of plate tectonics is physically impossible.
 His theory includes the effect of solar wind (geomagnetic storms) as cause for the reversals of the Earth magnetic field.
 The question of mass increase is not addressed.

+Other

+A handful of studies consider obituary of the expanding Earth theory as a whole must be considered premature at this time, and point to recent space geodetic and gravimetric studies as evidence.